MintMCP

 Ecosystem Integration

-The tight Azure integration with Entra ID, Azure Monitor, and App Insights provides seamless deployment for organizations committed to Microsoft's cloud ecosystem.
-Session-aware routing leverages Azure native services with 80-150ms latency for cloud-based deployment.
+The Azure integration with Entra ID, Azure Monitor, and App Insights provides a familiar deployment path for organizations committed to Microsoft's cloud ecosystem.
+Session-aware routing leverages Azure native services for cloud-based deployment.

 Key Features